-The All-Payer Model aims to control the cost of care so that it does not outpace growth in Vermont's economy and to improve the health of Vermonters over time.
-It sets ambitious goals and benchmarks that will be measured over 5 years and beyond.
-The outcomes Vermont is trying to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and may require adjustments to the model along the way.
+The All-Payer Model is working to ensure the cost of care doesn't outpace growth in Vermont's economy and to improve the health of Vermonters over time.
+It has set ambitious goals and benchmarks that will be measured over 5 years and beyond.
+The outcomes we're trying to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and adjustments and improvements along the way.

-Tracking quality and cost growth is at the heart of the APM - and will help us determine if the state is heading in the right direction.
-Because of the time it takes to procure, scrub, and analyze claims data, which are essential to analyzing progress in a model as ambitious and far-reaching as this, we are currently analyzing data for Year 2 (2019), though we are in Year 4 of the APM.
+Tracking quality and cost growth is at the heart of the APM - and will help us determine if we're heading in the right direction.
+But it takes time to coordinate quality data collection in a model as ambitious and far-reaching as this.
+That means that although we are in Year 3 of the APM, we are currently analyzing data for Year 1 (2018).
 This early data gives us a starting point from which to build as we collect and average the full five years of data from the APM.
+We're tracking performance by:

 All-Payer Model Agreement Targets and Reporting.
-The Agreement requires Vermont to report regularly to CMMI on performance against the APM targets (see Question 1), and other topics.
+The Agreement requires Vermont to report regularly to CMMI on performance against the APM targets (see Q1), and other topics.
 All of GMCB's reports to CMMI are available to the public once they're finalized, posted to the APM Reports page of GMCB's website.